deeplearning4j/deeplearning4j/visualization.md

 layout: default
 ---

-# Deeplearning4j's Vizualization and UI
+# Visualize, Monitor and Debug Network Learning

 The deeplearning4j-ui repository can display T-SNE, histograms, filters, error and activations.